cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 ### Box Tickers

 Finally for this section, I have to talk about the most soul-crushing places a systems engineer can find themselves.
 In the a box-ticking excercise.

+- Being here can crush the light from a budding vocational systems engineer into a cynical husk.

 Paternalism
 -----------